Watch Movements Explained

 2.1 Mechanical Movements

-• Powered by a mainspring that must be wound manually.
+• Powered by a hand-wound mainspring no batteries.

-• Require regular winding but can last for generations with care.
+• Require regular winding but can last for generations.

 2.2 Automatic (Self-Winding) Movements

-• Offer the charm of mechanical watches with less manual winding.
+• Offer the beauty of mechanical watches without daily winding.

 2.3 Quartz Movements

-• Powered by a battery and regulated by a quartz crystal.
+• Battery-powered and regulated by a quartz crystal.

-• Often more affordable but less valued by collectors.
+• Often more affordable, but less emotional for collectors.

 2.4 Hybrid & Innovative Movements

-• Examples include Seiko Spring Drive or connected mechanical-smart hybrids.
+• Examples include Seiko Spring Drive or hybrid smart-mechanical systems.

 3. Why Movement Type Matters